 Why you might ask, have I gone to so much effort when you can simply buy dairy free puff pastry from the freezer section of your local supermarket?

 My journey down the dairy free puff pastry path began when I first made Nina's vegan butter about 12 months ago.
-I loved it and marvelled at how from a mix of a couple of ingredients a wonderfully creamy emulsified butter was formed.
+I loved it and marveled at how - from a mix of a couple of ingredients - a wonderfully creamy emulsified butter was formed.

 Then I remembered Nina's butter, made a batch and used it to make rough puff pastry.

 I knew I needed something more stable.
 A little more forgiving.
-And ultimately something that could cope with the hot summer days we have here in Brisbane.
+And ultimately something that could cope with the hot summer days we have here in Florida.

-I replaced the vinegar and salt and I added miso to provide that slight tang that butter has, and also because it provides a wonderful umami flavour.
+I replaced the vinegar and salt and I added miso to provide that slight tang that butter has, and also because it provides a wonderful umami flavor.